kali-linex/linex/Documentation/admin-guide/media/building.rst

-The ``Support for eBPF programs attached to lirc devices`` option allows the usage of special programs (called eBPF) that would allow applications to add extra remote controller decoding functionality to the Linux Kernel.
+The ``Support for eBPF programs attached to lirc devices`` option allows the usage of special programs (called eBPF) that would allow applications to add extra remote controller decoding functionality to the Linex Kernel.

-The ``Remote controller decoders`` option allows selecting the protocols that will be recognized by the Linux Kernel.
+The ``Remote controller decoders`` option allows selecting the protocols that will be recognized by the Linex Kernel.
 Except if you want to disable some specific decoder, it is suggested to keep all sub-options enabled.